Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 Week 7 - Python 3 (Strings, Dot notation, Loops, Tuples, Dictionaries, Libraries, File reading, Writing; other topics: Floating point imprecision, Integer Overflow).
 Python syntax: Variables, Conditionals, Loops, Arrays, Lists, Tuples, Dictionaries, Functions, Objects, Style.

+Week 8 - SQL
+--
-Week 8 - SQL Structured Query Language (Relational databases,...).
+Structured Query Language (Relational databases,...).
 Potential problems: race conditions, SQL injection attacks (little Bobby Tables).

+SQL is a programming language whose purpose is to query a database.

+MySQL is one open-source platform on which you can establish the type of relational database that SQL is most adept at working with.

+SQLite is another platform.

 5 Data types in SQLite:
 --